 Hidden away off the main N69 Limerick to Foynes road, 12km from Askeaton, is the beautiful 55 acre spring water Bleach Lough.
 Home to Bleach Lough Anglers and open to members and non-members alike.
 The lake is frequently stocked with Rainbow and Brown Trout and catches of Trout up to 10lbs are common.
 Other natural species in the lake are Perch, Rudd, Roach and Pike.
 Main activities on the lake are Trout Fishing (mostly fly fishing and spinning) or coarse fishing.

 The nearby Aughinish Alumina Nature Trail is certainly worth a visit!
 A self-guided nature trail through wild countryside along the south bank of the Shannon Estuary which has a bird hide, Ireland’s first designated sanctuary for butterflies, meadlowland and a rare heath habitat.
 Close to Askeaton, it is equally fascinating in spring, summer, autumn and winter.

-The Great Southern Greenway, a former railway line which stretches for 40km from Rathkeale to beyond Abbeyfeale, can be accessed at a number of points along the way and is free-of-charge to use.
+The Limerick Greenway, a former railway line which stretches for 40km from Rathkeale to beyond Abbeyfeale, can be accessed at a number of points along the way and is free-of-charge to use.
 Visitors to Askeaton can access the Greenway at nearby Rathkeale (10.5km).